Child abuse: Infanticide

-Female genital mutilation
+Body modification

 Female genital mutilation (FGM) is defined by the World Health Organization (WHO) as "all procedures that involve partial or total removal of the external female genitalia, or other injury to the female genital organs for non-medical reasons."
 It is practiced mainly in 28 countries in Africa, and in parts of Asia and the Middle East.
 FGM is mostly found in a geographical area ranging across Africa, from east to west – from Somalia to Senegal, and from north to south – from Egypt to Tanzania.
 FGM is most often carried out on young girls aged between infancy and 15 years.
 FGM is classified into four types, of which type 3 – infibulation – is the most extreme form.
 The consequences of FGM include physical, emotional and sexual problems, and include serious risks during childbirth.
-In Western countries this practice is illegal and considered a form of child abuse.
 The countries which choose to ratify the Istanbul Convention, the first legally binding instrument in Europe in the field of violence against women and domestic violence, are bound by its provisions to ensure that FGM is criminalized.
-In Australia, all states and territories have outlawed FGM.
-In the United States, performing FGM on anyone under the age of 18 became illegal in 1996 with the Federal Prohibition of Female Genital Mutilation Act.
+Labia stretching is the act of lengthening the labia minora and may be initiated in girls from ages 8 to 14 years.